Public Records Act Requests

 Anyone can make a request to inspect or obtain a copy of a public record.
 A requester is not required to provide any personal identification or reason for the request.

 Generally, all SacSewer records are available to the public unless they are statutorily exempt from disclosure.
-California Government Code section 6254 provides a partial list of records that may be exempt from disclosure.
 Some of the types of records that are potentially exempt include:

 • Records pertaining to pending litigation to which a public agency is a party